TL;DR

 Navigating the complexities of different insurers' stances on dashcams, modifications, and evidence can be overwhelming.
 This is where using an independent, expert broker provides a significant advantage.

 At WeCovr, we are authorised and regulated by the Financial Conduct Authority (FCA).
 Our team specialises in the UK motor insurance market, from private cars and vans to complex commercial fleets.
-We don't just find you a price; we find you the right policy.
+We don't just find you a price; we find you a strong fit for your needs.
 We take the time to understand your needs—including your use of a dashcam—and compare policies from a wide panel of top UK insurers to find cover that truly protects you.

 Because we have a comprehensive view of the market, we can identify insurers who offer genuine, fair benefits for dashcam users without imposing unreasonable terms.
 We help you make the right declarations to ensure your policy is always valid.
 Furthermore, clients who purchase motor or life insurance through WeCovr may be eligible for discounts on other types of cover, providing even greater value.
 Our high customer satisfaction ratings reflect our commitment to clear, impartial advice.